 Treyden and Caleb have been wonderful brothers to Lucas.
 They are so sweet and loving with him.
 They light up when he's awake, and constantly want to hold and hug him.
 The relationship between my children is such a magical discovery that I didn't anticipate before I experienced it.
 Watching them find brotherly love in the instant they meet their new sibling is such icing on the cake.

-gly organic discoveries and ironic conclusions never cease to amaze me.
+Treyden has discovered the art of comedy.
+His unwittingly organic discoveries and ironic conclusions never cease to amaze me.
 This week a car cut me off as we were driving home from therapy.
 As I slammed on my brakes, the silence was broken as Treyden impatiently yelled, "Mommy, HONK!"
 I replied that it is rude to honk and since the car was well behind us, it wouldn't do any good anyway.
 He then logically argued, "Daddy honk!!"...
 I had no comeback.
 Today I took him to a heaven for boys called Adventure Playground.
 They have a castle, rope bridges, pirate ship, and great big mud pit.
 When I informed Trey that we would be going to play in the mud, he again logically argued, "mommy, pigs in mud.
 No kids in mud!"
 Who thought a 3 1/2 year old could be so logical?
 His language continues to improve like I hoped but never thought would be possible so quickly.
 This proves hillarious and problematic at the same time.
 He reminds me all day long that he is a big boy, and yes he certainly is.

-prove very difficult, but this kid NEVER gives up.
+Caleb is engrossed and completely enamored with his little brother.
+He has no clue that he has been usurped as the baby of the household, and continues his ritualistic thumb sucking and cuddling as I feed Luke on the couch.
+He has been a momma's boy through and through all 25 months of his little life.
+He tries so hard to keep up with Treyden.
+Some tasks prove very difficult, but this kid NEVER gives up.
 He is the most persistent child I've ever experienced in my life.
 I believe a synonym for persistent is stubborn.
 He is undeterred by the 19 times I've removed him from the countertop in the last 4 minutes.
 He continues to grip the rungs of the toy shelves with his chubby toes as he climbs to the top of the world only to find the candy he was so desperately aiming for is an empty wrapper.
 Luckily he also considers bananas to be just as tasty as candy and will also settle for a bottle of Pediasure as consolation for no candy.
 His naps are like gold, all 3 - 3 1/2 hours of them.
 How Heavenly Father understands the limits of our earthly patience and tries us accordingly.
 He also understands how the kisses from my Caleb melt the frustration away and make me fall in love with him all over again.

+Lucas has discovered how to smile.
+Need I say more.
+A child's first smile is like a glimpse of redemption.
 Such a small yet monumentally significant reward for sleepless nights and endless worries just in the first 6 weeks of loving a child.
 Luke is amazingly patient and sleeps like a dream.
 Even through the pain of acid reflux he withholds his cries and accepts the comfort of my shoulder in place of tears.
 He is such a miracle, I'm grateful beyond measure that his sweet birthmother Jenny continued to listen to the spirit telling her that little Luke was meant for our family.